 The SuperGarden creates a community around food and transforms the culture of engaging with our food.
 It does so by:

-- Inviting volunteers.
-Our business model includes volunteers who can help in the garden or at the prep station to contribute.
+Inviting volunteers: Our business model includes volunteers who can help in the garden or at the prep station to contribute.
 In exchange, they get food without paying money for it.
 (We developed this component further in our refined Vision!)

 The business model is strongly diversified.
 We reinvest all profits in the SuperGarden's continuity and upscaling.
 Additional sources of revenue are targeted at specific customer segments with relatively high purchasing power, e.g., health-at-the-workplace programmes for companies, high-quality catering, nutrition education (online and offline), and home delivery of dishes and groceries by bike.